The BIG 3-0.

 Remember that your money can be a means to an end.
 You can live a little, too.
 Don’t just assume that you have to amass a huge fortune.
 And don’t wait until you’re too old to enjoy your money.

-I’ve have clients that have literally worked their entire lives and now in their 60′s are beat down.
+I’ve had clients that have literally worked their entire lives and are now in their 60s are beating down.
 I’ve told my wife that while I want to work hard, I want to make sure that we take plenty of time for ourselves.
 All work and no play is not what living life is all about.